- Academics & Research

 - Accounts & Access

 U-M Google Updates

-U-M Google October Summary
+U-M Google March Summary

 The monthly U-M Google Summaries inform campus of Google releases for Core Apps as well as the Non-Core Apps (those that are not part of the G Suite for Education agreement).
 We communicate important information on Core Apps throughout the month.
 Core and Non-Core Apps are listed on the G Suite website.

 - Improving the menus in Google Docs editors

 - Add a custom favicon in the new Google Sites